YinLiLin/KAML/README.md

 ### Test Datasets

-The example data is available for Linux by:
+The example data can be downloaded by typing:
 ```bash
 wget https://github.com/YinLiLin/KAML/releases/download/Version_0.99.1/example.zip
 unzip example.zip
 ```

-**Or** click [example.zip](https://github.com/YinLiLin/KAML/releases/download/Version_0.99.1/example.zip) in your browser to download for windows, after downloaded, unzip the file and change the workplace by ``` setwd("")``` in R.
+**Or** by clicking the [example.zip](https://github.com/YinLiLin/KAML/releases/download/Version_0.99.1/example.zip) in your browser.
+After downloaded, unzip the file and change the workplace by ``` setwd("")```.

 ---

 ## INPUT
 ### Phenotype file
-The file must contain a header row.
-Missing values should be denoted by NA, which will be treated as candidates.
-Notice that only numeric values are allowed and characters will not be recognized.
-However, if a phenotype takes only values 0, 1(or only two levels), then ***`KAML`*** would consider it to be a case-control trait, and the predicted value could be directly interpreted as the probability of being a case. <br>
+The file must contain a header row, which may represents the trait names.
+The missing values should be denoted by NA, which will be treated as candidates.
+Notice that only the numeric values are allowed and the characters will not be recognized.
+However, if a phenotype takes only values of 0, 1 (or only two levels), ***`KAML`*** would consider it to be a case-control trait, and the predicted value could be directly interpreted as the probability of being a case. <br>

 > `mouse.Pheno.txt`